-AB-1826 State Requirement to Recycle Organic Waste has taken effect on April 1, 2016 which requires businesses that generate 4 cubic yards or more of organic waste a week to arrange for organic waste recycling services.
-To read about the bill and what you can do to stay compliant, please visit our AB-1826 page.
+AB-1826 State Requirement to Recycle Organic Waste took effect on April 1, 2016.
+As of September 15, 2020 this law requires businesses that generate 2 cubic yards or more of organic waste a week to arrange for organic waste recycling services.
+To read about the bill and what you can do to stay complaint, please visit our AB-1826 page.

 4 Good Reasons Why it Makes Business Sense to Recycle

 1. Net operating costs can be reduced because recycling is less expensive than garbage disposal